swiftlang/swift-testing/Sources/Testing/Testing.docc/known-issues.md

 ## Overview

 The testing library provides several functions named `withKnownIssue()` that you can use to mark issues as known.
-Use them to inform the testing library not to mark a test as failing if only known issues are recorded.
+Use them to inform the testing library that a test should not be marked as failing if only known issues are recorded.

 ### Mark an expectation failure as known